 2. Cloud-Based Software

 In a perfect world, your workloads would never ﬂuctuate, users would never need your assistance after-hours, and you’d never need to backup data or protect it from cyber threats.
-But, as you know, that’s not the nature of IT.
+But, as you know, that’s not the nature of the IT Helpdesk business.
 Not even close.

 3. Customization Options